FAQs about Export Controls and Controlled Goods

 As a condition of authorizing exports of certain U.S.-origin goods or technology to a Canadian entity or person, the U.S. Government may require the Canadian entity or person to obtain authorization before transferring these items to certain companies in Canada or re-exporting the items from Canada to a third destination (such as China).
 As a condition of obtaining an export permit from Canadian authorities, they will ask for the U.S. authorization for the re-export from Canada to the third country.

-Violation of Canadian export controls may result in prosecution, fines up to $25,000 or imprisonment for up to 12 months, or both; and for indictable offences, a maximum fine set by the court or imprisonment up to 10 years.
-The direct implications of violating U.S. export control laws are civil and criminal penalties, but there could also be immigration consequences that result from such violations by non-U.S. citizens or other sanctions that would affect the ability of the university to receive U.S.-origin items or could put the university’s access to U.S. research funding at risk.
+Violation of Canadian export controls may result in prosecution, fines up to $25,000 or imprisonment for up to 12 months, or both; and for indictable offence, a maximum fine set by the court or imprisonment up to 10 years.
+The direct implications of violating U.S. export control laws are civil and criminal penalties, but there could also be immigration consequences that result from such violations by non-U.S. citizens or other sanctions that would affect the ability of the University to receive U.S.-origin items or could put the University’s access to U.S. research funding at risk.

 The Controlled Goods Program is a stringent security system mandated by the Defense Production Act of Canada that regulates and controls the examination, possession or transfer of controlled goods.
 Anyone who deals with controlled goods in Canada (including examining, possessing or transferring controlled goods controlled by a research partner) is required to register with the Controlled Goods Program, including researchers contracting with industry and other non-academic partners.